-Did you know you have to get permission to release a cover?
+Did you know that, in some countries, you have to get permission to release a cover?

-To legally distribute a cover song, you must obtain the proper license and pay the copyright owner of the song you are covering.
+A common misconception in the music industry is that you need to get permission from the rights holder in order to record a cover version of their song.
+In reality, thanks to compulsory licensing, the owners of a song can’t deny you releasing a cover of their song.
+However, even though they cannot deny you the right to record and release their song, you still must obtain the proper license and pay the copyright owner of the song you are covering.
 This even applies to when you want to release the song for free on services like YouTube and Soundcloud.
 If you don't, you risk getting sued by the copyright holder for distributing their copyrighted work without the proper license!

-Here are certain steps you should follow to protect yourself from litigation:
+Here are some steps you can follow to protect yourself from litigation*:

 RELEASING COVERS FOR FREE